kirandalmiya/Melonoma_Detection/README.txt

 Training Accuracy: 91.62
 Validation Accuracy: 79.58

 Final Model after rectifing class imbalance: Because to augmentation and class imbalance management, training and validation accuracy has enhanced dramatically.
-The model does not overfit.
+The model does not overfit and is performing resonable well.
 This model can serve as the final model.

-Training Accuracy: 91.
+Training Accuracy: 89.68%
-Validation Accuracy: 89.96
+Validation Accuracy: 84.46%

 ## Acknowledgements